+What does a pay stub look like?
+That seems like a logical question if you’re still wondering what it is in the first place.
 A pay stub provides a host of financial information that shows how much an employee is paid, how much of that money the employee keeps, and other details that help interested parties – such as banks underwriting loans – make an informed decision about the person’s employment status and income.

 A pay stub typically shows the following information:

 - Employee’s name, address, and social security number

 - How wages are paid (salaried or hourly)

 - Withholding taxes

 - YTD pay (gross and net)